Cailey Beck

 How have you stayed involved in your high school throughout the pandemic?

-How do you feel personally about COVID-19?
+How do you personally feel about COVID-19?

 To be honest, I feel like I am separated from my body.
 It feels like it’s not happening to me.
 It’s kind of surreal.
-I’m talking to my friends every single night and we’ll play Minecraft together.
-But, there is still that sense of isolation.
+I talk to my friends every single night, and we play Minecraft together.
+But there is still that sense of isolation.
 Technology can only do so much, you know?
 It can bring you face-to-face and help you communicate, but there’s no physical presence.
 This is so privileged for me to say, but I feel like quarantine really gave me a chance for introspection, slowing down, and reflection.
 For example, I started meditating recently.
 I used to do it a lot in my junior year, but I stopped for a bit.
 I got back into it.
 I like to use guided meditation apps.
-My favorite one is called “Insight Timer.”
+My favorite one is called Insight Timer.
 It’s so good.

 What is something you would say to yourself at the beginning of the pandemic?